hawthorneguild/Guides/_monsters/slasher.md

 >
 > ***Knife.*** *Melee Attack Roll:* +7, reach 5 ft., one target. *Hit:* 9 (2d4 + 4) Piercing damage.
 The slasher can also **grapple** the target (escape DC 17) if it is a creature and the slasher has a hand free.
 While **grappled** in this way the target can't speak.
 >
-> ---
-> ## Lair Actions
->
-> When a slasher takes residence in any building for at least an hour, it becomes the slasher's lair.
-On initiative count 20 (losing initiative ties), the slasher can take one lair action to cause one of the following effects.
-It can't use the same effect two rounds in a row:
->
-> * The floors within the lair becomes unnaturally resonant.
-Until a different lair action is used, creatures walking within the lair have disadvantage on Dexterity (**Stealth**) checks made to hide.
-> * The slasher chooses a room within the lair that is no larger in any dimension than 100 feet.
-Until a different lair action is used, any number of doors and windows it can see open or close as it wishes.
-Closed doors can be magically locked (needing a successful DC 20 Strength check to force open) until the slasher chooses to end the effect, or until the slasher uses this lair action again.
-> * The slasher chooses a corridor or room within the lair that is no larger in any dimension than 100 feet.
-All candles, torches or other open non-magical light sources are extinguished.